xXMojerxx/Jude-APCS-Classroom/mock exam/question-4.md

 # QUESTION 4

-Aidan find a string of bits on the ground that equate to 8 differnet bits.
+Aidan found a string of bits on the ground that equate to 8 differnet bits.
 Aidan found (a):

 A) 8 bits